Academy of Theatre

 The programme qualifies the student to teach in primary and secondary schools, adult education, folk high schools, cultural schools and private theatre schools.

-A practice-oriented teacher training (PPU) is a one-year course that earns 60 ECTS credits, covering basic and subject-related teaching theory and practice.
+PPU is a one-year course that earns 60 ECTS credits, covering basic and subject-related teaching theory and practice.
 The course includes 12-14 weeks of integrated and supervised practical training.

 Education theory deals with the science of upbringing, teaching, learning and development, providing knowledge about and increased capacity for reflection on the role of the teacher in preparation for practice.